http://www.houseofhanson.com/formerlyowned.html

 With this concept in mind, in January 2005, all new ads assume the price of a longarm machine does not include FREE delivery of the machine to the buyers location. <g> Common sense tells us that the total price of a machine will go up if the machine has to be shipped and the amount it goes up depends on where it is being shipped; which is a variable determined by the buyer not the seller.
 So shipping is the responsibility of the buyer and is NOT INCLUDED for free by the seller.
 If you purchase a new longarm machine from a dealer or the factory you will pay for shipping unless you haul the machine away yourself with your family or friends.
 Buyers do not expect to be able to purchase a machine on the west coast and have the seller ship it to the east coast for the SAME price that they (the seller) are willing to sell it to their next door neighbor.
 We would guess 95% of all machines are hauled away by the buyer.
 This is the kind of information that the buyer and seller discuss when they contact each other about a machine.
 The ad cannot anticipate all possible situations.

-Sellers: We charge a $35 one-time fee to post your ad to the http://www.houseofhanson.com/formerlyowned.html web page.
-We will gladly make reasonable changes to the text of your ad such as price, telephone, address or email, etc. as the need arises.
-Our intent is to keep your ad up until your machine sells barring unforeseen circumstances on our end such as fire, earthquake etc. From a practical standpoint we will keep your ad up at least one year.
-As of this writing we have never had an ad exceed 6 months before the machine is sold.
-Most go within one month and we have had several sell on the first call.
+Sellers: I charge a $35 one-time fee to post your ad to the http://www.houseofhanson.com/formerlyowned.html web page.
+I will gladly make reasonable changes to the text of your ad such as price, telephone, address or email, etc. as the need arises.
+Our intent is to keep your ad up until your machine sells barring unforeseen circumstances on our end such as fire, earthquake etc. From a practical standpoint I will keep your ad up at least one year.
+Most machines go within two month and we have had several sell on the first call.
 During December 1999 they were selling in less than a week even with the holidays, Y2K and winter weather.
 About half of all the machines sold are purchased by folks who are farther than 1000 miles from the seller.
 It is truly amazing how this whole thing works.
 So think it over and let us know if you would like to post an ad with us on our site.
 If so send us a check (sorry we do not take credit cards nor PayPal nor will we bill you) for $35 made out to House of Hanson

 House of Hanson